dotnet/interactive/docs/NotebookswithJupyter.md

-# Using .NET notebooks with Jupyter Notebook / JupyterLab
+# Using .NET Interactive with Jupyter

 To use the .NET Interactive kernel for your multi-language notebooks in Jupyter Notebook, JupyterLab, and other Jupyter frontends, you first need to register .NET Interactive as a kernel with Jupyter.

-First, make sure you have the following installed:
+Make sure you have the following installed:

 * The [.NET 7 SDK](https://dotnet.microsoft.com/en-us/download).
 * **Jupyter**.
 An easy way to install Jupyter is through [Anaconda](https://www.anaconda.com/distribution).